Is the SAT Still Relevant? Here's What You Need to Know

 1. Is the SAT Still Important in 2023?

-Yes, the SAT is still important; many schools still consider SAT to be a reliable measurement in evaluating the academic aptitude of applicants.
+Yes, the SAT is still important; many schools still consider the SAT to be a reliable measurement in evaluating the academic aptitude of applicants.
 Although many schools are test-optional, admissions officers will review your SAT scores if you decide to submit them.

 2. Is the SAT Becoming Obsolete?